SyriaOfficial Name: Syrian Arab Republic

 A child under the age of eighteen whose father is Syrian or of Syrian descent must have his/her father’s permission to leave Syria, even if the parents are separated or divorced and the mother has been granted full custody by a Syrian court.
 On occasion, the families of Syrian-American women visiting Syria have attempted to prevent them from leaving the country, generally in order to compel the woman to marry.
 Although under Syrian law a woman does not need her husband's explicit consent every time she wishes to leave Syria, a Syrian husband may take legal action to prevent his wife from leaving the country, regardless of her nationality.
 Once such legal orders are in place, the U.S. government cannot help U.S. citizens to leave Syria.

 Some HIV/AIDS entry restrictions exist for visitors or foreign residents of Syria.
-There are no special immunizations required for entry to Syria.
 AIDS tests are mandatory for foreigners from ages 15 to 60 who wish to reside in Syria.
 The AIDS test must be conducted in Syria at a facility approved by the Syrian Ministry of Health.
-A residence permit will not be issued until the absence of the HIV virus has been determined.
+A residence permit will not be issued until the applicant is determined HIV negative.
 Foreigners wishing to marry Syrian nationals in Syria must also be tested for HIV.
-Please verify this information with the Embassy of Syria before you travel.
-Syria usually will not issue visas or residency permits to students wishing to study religion or Arabic in private religious institutions.
-For authoritative information concerning visas for study at private religious institutions, consult with the Embassy of Syria before you travel.
+Please verify this information with the Syrian government before you travel.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.